 The program achieves outcomes for a low cost-per-outcome compared to benchmark.
-Current evaluation is based on selfreported data from awardees, so a higher-quality evidence of impact could be derived through conducting a point-in-time or pre/post survey with participants on how the program improved their research capacity.
+Current evaluation is based on self-reported data from awardees, so a higher-quality evidence of impact could be derived through conducting a point-in-time or pre/post survey with participants on how the program improved their research capacity.
 The current program description and evidence also appears to consolidate impacts on different groups of target beneficiaries.
 By teasing apart activities into distinct programs (visiting experts, student programs, and the symposium could be analyzed separately), TWAS' impact could become clearer.

-This outcome is satisfied if an individual has achieved all of the following within the past year: - Attained access to capital for R&D transferring knowledge to enable innovation
+This outcome is satisfied if an individual has achieved all of the following within the past year:

-- Developed knowledge management systems including systems for creating, retaining and

-- Developed new insights through scientific or empirical research to enable innovation

-Secondary Outcome(s): Influential Research
+- Attained access to capital for R&D - Developed knowledge management systems including systems for creating, retaining and transferring knowledge to enable innovation - Developed new insights through scientific or empirical research to enable innovation Secondary Outcome(s): Influential Research

-40% 25 10 \$8,000 Efficacy Rate % beneficiaries achieving a Program Reach # of beneficiaries served Actual Outcomes Cost per Outcome Budget / Actual Outcomes positive outcome achieving a positive budger, read outcomes outcome
+40% 25 10 \$8,000 Efficacy Rate Program Reach Actual Outcomes Cost per Outcome % beneficiaries achieving a positive outcome # of beneficiaries served Total # of beneficiaries achieving a positive Budget / Actual Outcomes outcome